llSourcell/How_to_do_Sentiment_Analysis/README.md

 ##Challenge

 The challenge for this video is to use TFLearn to train a recurrent net, like the one in this example, on [this](https://www.kaggle.com/egrinstein/20-years-of-games) dataset of video game reviews from IGN.com.
-Then, given some input text it should be able to classify it.
+Then, given some new video game title it should be able to classify it.
 You can use [pandas](http://pandas.pydata.org/) to parse this dataset.
 Right now each review has a label that's either Amazing, Great, Good, Mediocre, painful, or awful.
+These are the emotions.
 Using the existing labels is *extra credit*.
-The baseline is that you can just convert the labels so that there are only 2 (positive or negative).
+The baseline is that you can just convert the labels so that there are only 2 emotions (positive or negative).

 ##Credits